Stott, Realmuto, Rojas homer for NL wild card-leading Phillies in 13-2 win over Twins

 The Phillies beat up on Kansas City and Washington to fatten their grip on a wild-card berth.
 Against the Twins, the Phillies finished with 15 hits and moved to 6-2 on the homestand.

-Cristopher Sánchez (1-3) got plenty of run support to secure his first win of the season.
+Cristopher Sánchez (1-3) got plenty of run support to secure his first win since Aug.
+24, 2022.
 He allowed back-to-back homers to Jorge Polanco and Max Kepler in the second inning, his only runs allowed over six innings.

 TRAINER'S ROOM

 Phillies: LHP José Alvarado (left elbow inflammation) will begin a rehab stint next week with Triple-A Lehigh Valley.
-He has a 1.38 ERA in 26 games this season but hasn't pitched since July 6.
-Schwarber left the game late for an unspecified reason.
+He has a 1.38 ERA in 26 games this season but hasn't pitched since July 6. ...
+Schwarber left the game in the seventh inning with a contusion after he fouled a ball off his left foot.
+Thomson said Schwarber would be evaluated Saturday.

 UP NEXT